georgejmx/whisper-blog/README.md

 values for `[YOUR IV]` and `[YOUR SPLICE INDEX]`

 - Run `go test ./...` to ensure your build is stable
-- Execute `go run main.go` to spin up the site
+- Execute `go build -o wb` to generate a binary
+- Put this binary wherever you like with a valid HTTPS key pair, next to a blank *data/* directory. **./wb** will spin the whole thing up with only sqlite needed